 In your assignment notes explore how you think you’ve answered the brief.
 This is a chance for a little philosophical reflection.
 EYV student Tor Burridge:

-‘I have reconsidered my stand point that fundamentally photography is simple.
+‘I have reconsidered my standpoint that fundamentally photography is simple.
 When I shoot for the pure enjoyment of it photography does indeed feel simple.
 But really it is the product of layers of knowledge – on composition, on light, the technicalities of my camera.
-It is also inevitably influenced by the work of others, the subtle lessons that I have unknowingly committed to memory about angles and viewpoint.
-So taking into consideration the effects of context, the mind-set of the viewer and also the subtleties of what influences a photographer to make an image in a particular way, I think it can be concluded that photography is simple – until it isn’t.’
+It is also inevitably influenced by the work of others, the subtle lessons that I have unknowingly committed to memory about angles and viewpoints.
+So taking into consideration the effects of context, the mindset of the viewer and also the subtleties of what influences a photographer to make an image in a particular way, I think it can be concluded that photography is simple – until it isn’t.’

 Make sure you word process and spellcheck your notes as QWE (the Quality of Written English) is an important part of presentation.
 Include a ‘Harvard’ bibliography to reference your reading and research for this assignment.
 The quality of your references and how deeply you’ve responded to them is more important than the quantity.

 You may like to request a video tutorial for this assignment.
 As well as the opportunity to discuss the development and/or resolution of the assignment work, your tutor will be able to answer any questions you may have on assessment and progression to the next unit.